 Running Calculations on GPUs with Gaussian 16

-As a result of a fruitful, ongoing collaboration between the Gaussian Inc., NVIDIA and its PGI compiler team and Hewlett-Packard Enterprise, Gaussian 16 supports running calculations using NVIDIA GPUs.
-NVIDIA Tesla K40, Tesla K80, Tesla P100 and Tesla V100 GPUs can be used in Hartree-Fock and DFT calculations, including energies, optimizations and frequencies, for ground and excited states (TD), and for closed shell and open shell molecules.
+As a result of a fruitful, ongoing collaboration between Gaussian Inc., NVIDIA and Hewlett-Packard Enterprise, Gaussian 16 supports running calculations using NVIDIA GPUs.
+NVIDIA Tesla K40, Tesla K80, Tesla P100, Tesla V100 and A100 GPUs can be used in Hartree-Fock and DFT calculations, including energies, optimizations and frequencies, for ground and excited states (TD), and for closed shell and open shell molecules.
 ONIOM, SCRF solvation and all major properties are supported, as are all DFT functionals available in Gaussian 16, making the most frequently-run Gaussian calculations applicable to execution with GPUs.

-NVIDIA Tesla V100 GPUs use the NVIDIA Volta GPU architecture to achieve ~7.8 (SXM2) or ~7 (PCIe) TFlops peak performance (double precision), and have 16GB-32GB HBM2 memory.
+NVIDIA Tesla V100 GPUs (illustrated above) use the NVIDIA Volta GPU architecture to achieve ~7.8 (SXM2) or ~7 (PCIe) TFlops peak performance (double precision), and have 16GB-32GB HBM2 memory.

 NVIDIA Tesla P100 GPUs use the NVIDIA Pascal GPU architecture to achieve ~5 TFlops peak performance (double precision), and have 12-16GB HBM2 memory.

 NVIDIA Tesla K40 & Tesla K80 GPUs have 12GB 5GHz GDDR5 VRAM and achieve peak performance of ~1.5 TFlops (double precision), with 1 and 2 GPUs per board (respectively).